How to Make a Christmas Tree Basket (Using a Woven Tree Collar)

 - Flipped the tree collar over so the wider opening faced upward.

-- Slide the inverted collar/basket around the base of the tree, orienting the back access gap toward the wall where no one can see it.
+- Slide the inverted collar/basket around the base of the tree, orienting the back access gap toward the wall where no one can see it or if your tree and stand will allow, simply fasten the collar.

-Because my fresh Christmas tree has branches very low to the ground, I didn’t need to add anything inside the collar to fill the space.
-But for trees with more room underneath, you could creatively embellish by tucking in pine sprigs, woodland moss, shredded paper, excelsior or other filler.
+Because my fresh Christmas tree has branches very low to the ground, I didn't need to add anything inside the collar to fill the space.
+But for trees with more room underneath, you could creatively embellish by tucking in pine sprigs, A cozy throw blanket, woodland moss, shredded paper, excelsior or other filler.
 Make it your own!

-- Connect panels: Attach 2 panels first, leaving an opening via hooks.
-Then secure the third and fourth panels to create a full collar shape.
+Hook two panels together first, leaving an opening at the back.
+Then add the third and fourth panels to form a full collar shape.

 I am so thrilled with how my upended woven tree collar convincingly mimics an adorable Christmas tree-in-a-basket look.
 This wicker basket trick is so easy but impactful nonetheless!